zoedaemon/EmployeeRecords/README.md

 ##### NOTE For Auto Migrate (Seeding)

-increase HARD_CODED_DATA_VERSION with value greater than 0
+increase HARD_CODED_DATA_VERSION in config/bootstrap.js with value greater than 0

 ```
   // This bootstrap version indicates what version of fake data we're dealing with here.